factmint/Charts/README.md

 Factmint Charts allows you to create interactive data visualizations, which can be rendered from an HTML table or directly from JSON.
 For more information and live examples, see [http://factmint.com/charts-overview/](http://factmint.com/charts-overview/).
 This repo includes the visualization plugins as well as the API that you can use to create your own (see the /factmint-charts directory).

-It should be noted that some visualizations are built using the new API (version 2.x, as found in the /factmint-charts directory) while others are build using a legacy framework.
+It should be noted that some visualizations are built using the new API (version 2.x, as found in the /factmint-charts directory) while others are built using a legacy framework.
 Please see below for details.

 ### /bubble-chart